Rabeeh Azarmehr

 Research

 My research interests are mainly focused on childhood adversity and the underlying psychosocial mechanisms that can affect youth’s mental health and adjustment.
+Particularly, I am focusing on the association of adversity with brain networks and substance use positive expectancy.

 Teaching